twesterhout/lattice-symmetries/python/tutorial.md

 14 |11⟩|10⟩
 15 |11⟩|11⟩
 ```
-We see that now binary representation has the meaning of second quantization of fermions with two spins.
+We see that binary representation now means the second quantization of fermions with two spins.

-As before, we can specify a sector of the total Hilbert space with given number of fermions with spin down and spin up:
+As before, we can specify a sector of the total Hilbert space with a given number of fermions with spin down and spin up:

 ```sh
 basis = ls.SpinfulFermionBasis(2, number_particles=(2,1)) #We specify the numbers of fermions with spins down and up (N_down, N_up)=(2,1)